alanng10/StandInfoTech/Docue/a.md

 Class Lang is support tech stack on Android.

+Class Lang that is execute on Android is System Android.

+System Android program has program frame.

+The program shown console by default in program frame.

+The program shown zero to multi view frame in program frame.

 Tidus is pre install on Android.

 Tidus Program module list is preset alpha module on Android.